HLTCHKUST/CAiRE-COVID/README.md

 # System Modules Usage
 If you are interested in trying out the system modules yourself, you can utilize the system module by the following methods:
 ## Document Retriever
 **1. Query Paraphrasing**
 For this part, you can implement your own methods or skip this step if your queries are relatively short and simple or you don't persuit SOTA performance.
-To set up the search engine,
+**2. Search Engine**

-**1.1 install Python dependencies and pre-built index**
+**2.1 install Python dependencies and pre-built index**
 Following the lucene+answerini information retrieval as described in: [https://github.com/castorini/anserini/blob/master/docs/experiments-covid.md](https://github.com/castorini/anserini/blob/master/docs/experiments-covid.md), set up JAVA sdk 11 first:
 ```
 curl -O https://download.java.net/java/GA/jdk11/9/GPL/openjdk-11.0.2_linux-x64_bin.tar.gz